James writes about all things water-related, from aquariums to jellyfish to well points.

 But there is a quick remedy called a freshwater dip.
 That may stress certain saltwater fish out a bit.
 But is a fairly effective way of ridding a fish of saltwater Ich for example.
 I will talk about this also in more detail along with water chemistry in that separate article I just mentioned.

 There is a term that you may have remembered me also using near the beginning of the article, and that would be marine reef aquarium.
 I've added "reef" to marine and aquarium to further educate the newbie to the saltwater end of the hobby and to emphasize the fact that a marine reef aquarium not only can contain fish, but also a variety of invertebrates (hermit crabs, Turbo snails, and a variety of shrimp species—coral banded and peppermint shrimps, for example).

 In addition, reef tanks may contain a wide assortment of coral species, both SPS, LPS and soft corals.
 Here is yet another vast topic just too long to talk about in this article.
 And since the topic of various corals is so vast, this too I will talk a bit about and save some of the best stuff related to corals for last!
 Just in case you decide to go that route later on down the road, rather than the all salty fish route.

 Fish Are Friends

-Okay, I already gave you a little insight of what to expect and what rewards can be achieved by transitioning from the freshwater to the saltwater end of this hobby.
-Besides the fear of making mistakes when first getting started, or for better words - concern that setting up a saltwater tank can be too much for your current budget.
+Okay, I already gave you a little insight into what to expect and what rewards can be achieved by transitioning from the freshwater to the saltwater end of this hobby.
+Besides the fear of making mistakes when first getting started, or for better words— concern that setting up a saltwater tank can be too much for your current budget.
 Or just too much to handle from the start, possibly because of time constraints.
-First start small!
+First, start small!
 You can graduate to bigger and bigger things later on.